Fall 2008 Issue

 Immediately following her graduation in 1966, Roberson said she was doing great.
-She was full of pride having earned a college degree and excited to take the tools she learned at Barry and apply them to the real world.
+She was full of pride having earned a college degree and excited to take the tools she learned at Barry and apply them.

 Roberson wanted to start a career as a teacher so she became one of the first two graduates to participate in Barry’s Time-Out Program.
 Tops, as it was known, called for recent graduates to temporarily fill in for Adrian Dominican nuns, to assume their teaching responsibilities so the Sisters could further their studies.

 Her first assignment was at a middle school in Jacksonville.
 It was the beginning of what she hoped would be a rewarding career in education, Roberson said.

 But, once again, the world outside of Barry proved itself not ready to bridge racial divides or attempt to rid itself of racism.
 Her middle school students easily matched the cruelty of the adults in the segregated South.
 The boys in her classroom heaped so much racial scorn on her that even today the memory of the experience causes her to wince and cover her face.
 One day she walked into her classroom and on the chalkboard, one of her 12-year-old students had scrawled a racial slur.

 “What did I do?
 I erased it and told them to open their books.
 I was humiliated.
 I was shamed.
 If you don’t have a lot of self-confidence, it can really put a dent in you.
 But then I remembered what my mother taught me.”